-Pedro Sottomayor (1973) founded his design office in 2009 in Lisbon; since then, his work has had two main strands: the development of new products and the creative direction of brands and companies.
-As creative director, Pedro tries to find the often hidden potential of each industry to build competitive brands or develop new products.
-An in-depth knowledge of all industrial processes, has enabled him to develop a successful and transversal activity.
-For Pedro, every industry has a potential waiting to be harnessed and used to create amazing simple products.
+Pedro Sottomayor (b.
+1973) founded his design office in Lisbon in 2009.
+Since then, there have been two main strands to his work: the development of new products; and creative direction for brands and companies.
+As a creative director, Pedro seeks to find the often hidden potential of each specific industry in order to build competitive brands or develop new products.
+His in-depth knowledge of industrial processes has helped him achieve great success in all areas of his work.
+For Pedro, every industry has a potential waiting to be harnessed that can be used to create amazing products.

-Originally from Porto, Pedro went to Italy to study industrial design and learn directly with Italian masters.
-His experience in Italy was crucial to develop the principles that guide Pedro’s design approach: beauty, culture, and design awareness channelled to efficient industrial production.
+Originally from Porto, Pedro went to Italy to study industrial design and learn directly from Italian masters.
+His experience in Italy was crucial to developing the principles that guide his approach to design: beauty, culture, and design awareness all channelled towards efficient industrial production.

-His professional design career started with an ambitious project in 1999, when Pedro curated minimalanimal that gathered 20 illustrious designers and architects to design a collection of ceramic pieces.
-The project attracted international attention and made it to the cover of Domus magazine, and gave Pedro a nomination by ELLE France as 2004 Young Designer.
-Then followed a long-term collaboration with Portuguese school furniture company Nautilus (which is still going today) as their creative director.
-It was there that Pedro designed many of the furniture that is nowadays ubiquitous in schools across the country, such as Uni, Ergos and Netboard.
+Pedro’s professional design career began with an ambitious project in 1999, when he curated minimalanimal, which brought together 20 illustrious designers and architects to jointly design a collection of ceramic pieces.
+The project attracted international attention and made it onto the cover of Domus magazine.
+There then followed a long-term collaboration with Portuguese school furniture company Nautilus (which continues today), as the firm’s creative director.
+It was there that Pedro designed many of the pieces that today are ubiquitous in schools across the country, such as Uni, Ergos and Netboard.

-Upon founding the office under his own name in 2009, Pedro Sottomayor began working with many different clients.
-For each of its clients, he has developed a way of working and exploring the design process from scratch that allows making the best use of the means of production available.
-Pedro’s portfolio is a testament of this approach, since it includes different projects that explore the potential of many different industries.
-Such examples as Mèzë, from 2014, a brand and line of products developed by exploring the manufacturers know how and experience.
-Also the Adagio chair for Casa da Música in Porto, manufactured by Nautilus, a project that resulted from a thorough research into a material that could ensure maximum acoustic performance by absorbing the sound.
+After founding his eponymously named firm, Pedro began working for many different clients.
+For each of his clients he has developed a way of working and exploring the design process that allows for the best use of the means of production available.
+Pedro’s portfolio is testament to this approach, as it includes a wide range of design projects that explore the potential of many different industries in Portugal.
+Examples are: Mèzë, a brand and line of products developed from scratch by exploring the manufacturers’ know-how and experience; and the Adagio chair for Casa da Música in Porto, a piece that is the result of exhaustive research into finding a material that could ensure maximum acoustic performance by absorbing the sound.

-Recently, Pedro Sottomayor won a competition promoted by the Lisbon City Hall to design the new layout, regulation, and equipment for the city centre’s terraces.
-He designed some of the new equipment, now produced by Adico, and has been coordinating the process of renovating the terraces of the centre of Lisbon.
+In 2016 Pedro won a competition organised by Lisbon City Council to design the new layout, regulations and equipment for the outdoor areas of cafés in the city centre.
+He designed some of the new furnishings, produced by Adico, and has been responsible for coordinating the whole process.

-The studio is also collaborating with Sotheby’s International Realty Portugal in the design of the interiors of its offices across the country.
-Pedro Sottomayor, again acting as creative director, approached each space as unique, adopting an exclusive design for each one.
-Thus, Pedro has the role of choosing the architect responsible for the design of each office, coordinating the various projects, and finally designing some of the pieces that furnish the many outlets.
-The multiple interiors are being collected and edited in a book to be launched in early 2018.
+Currently, the studio is collaborating with Sotheby’s International Realty Portugal on the design of the interiors of its offices across the country.
+Pedro Sottomayor, again acting as creative director, has approached each branch office as a unique space, adopting an exclusive design for each one.
+He is responsible for choosing the architect for the design of each space, coordinating the various projects involved, and also designing some of the pieces that furnish the many outlets.
+The multiple interiors are now being recorded and are to be published in a book to be launched in 2018.

 Ana Filipa Silva – Product designer